BaseMax/BlogLaravelGraphQL/README.md

 - Run `composer install` to install the required dependencies.
 - Create a new MySQL database for the blog system.
 - Copy the `.env.example` file to `.env` and configure your database connection settings.
-- Run `php key.php` to generate an application key.
-- Run `php migrate.php` to create the necessary database tables.
+- Run `php artisan migrate` to create the necessary database tables.
-- (Optional) Run `php seed.php` to populate some sample data.

 ## Configuration